How to End an Emotionally Abusive Relationship

 It is important to remember that your partner may try to manipulate or guilt-trip you into staying in the relationship.
 They may promise to

-change or to seek help, but it is important to remember that change is unlikely to happen overnight and that it is not your responsibility to fix them.
+change or to seek help, but it is important to remember that change is unlikely to happen overnight and that it is not your responsibility to fix it.
 It is important to stick to your decision to end the relationship, even if it is difficult.

 Set boundaries

 After you have ended the emotionally abusive relationship, it is important to set clear boundaries with your ex-partner.
 This may mean cutting off all contact with them, or it may mean limiting contact to essential matters (such as child custody arrangements).
-It is important to be firm in your boundaries and to not allow your ex-partner to manipulate or guilt-trip you into changing them.
+It is important to be firm in your boundaries and not allow your ex-partner to manipulate or guilt-trip you into changing them.

 Take care of yourself

 Ending an emotionally abusive relationship can be emotionally draining, so it is important to take care of yourself during this time.
-This may mean seeking support from friends or family, taking time to engage in self-care activities (such as exercise or meditation), or seeking professional help from a therapist or counselor.
+This may mean seeking support from friends or family, taking time to engage in self-care activities (such as exercise or meditation), or seeking professional help from a therapist or counsellor.
 It is important to remember that healing from the trauma of an emotionally abusive relationship takes time, but that it is possible to move on and to build a healthy, fulfilling life for yourself.

 In conclusion, ending an emotionally abusive relationship is not easy, but it is possible.
-It is important to recognize the signs of emotional abuse, to talk to someone you trust, to create a safety plan, to consider seeking professional help, to be clear and direct when ending the relationship, to set boundaries, and to take care of yourself.
-Remember that you are not alone, and that there is help and support available to you.
+It is important to recognise the signs of emotional abuse, to talk to someone you trust, to create a safety plan, to consider seeking professional help, to be clear and direct when ending the relationship, to set boundaries, and to take care of yourself.
+Remember that you are not alone and that there is help and support available to you.
 With time and effort, you can move on from the trauma of an emotionally abusive relationship and build a healthy, fulfilling life for yourself.